Atlanta native turns 100 years old!

 ATLANTA — An Atlanta woman born on Aug.
-25 is celebrating a milestone birthday!
+25 celebrated a milestone birthday over the weekend!

 Doris Hardy was born in 1919 and spent her life in Atlanta, according to A.G.
 Rhodes Nursing Home.